devNenyasha/Java-OCA-Pracs/README.md

 ## 💪 Author

-Melody Mbewe
+## Melody Mbewe
-💻 Digital Marketer & Aspiring Java Developer
+💻 Software Developer | CKAD | Open-Source Enthusiast
+🌟 Passionate about creating robust applications, DevOps, contributing to open-source projects, and engaging with the tech community.
 📍 Zimbabwe

-🌟 Passionate about tech, DevOps, and career transformation
+"Building better software through continuous learning and community engagement."

 "Learning one line of code at a time.
 One project at a time." – Mel ❤️